 The diagram above illustrates all components of a box plot.
 The box represents the interquartile range (IQR) containing the middle 50% of data, while whiskers extend to show the typical data range.

-- Click Sample Data and select Restaurant Tips
+- Click Sample Data → Restaurant Tips

-- For Value column, select total_bill
+- Set Value column to total_bill

-- Click Generate Box Plot to visualize the data
+- Hit Generate Box Plot

 How to Create a Box Plot by Hand